Azerbaijan–China relations: Military relations

-In 2005, the chairman of the Azerbaijan Veterans Association and others were invited to attend the important commemoration of the 60th anniversary of the victory of the Chinese People's War of Resistance Against Japanese Aggression and the World Anti-Fascist War in Beijing.
+In 2005, the chairman of the Azerbaijan Veterans Association and others were invited to attend the important commemoration of the 60th anniversary of the Second Sino-Japanese War.
 In 2007 and 2008, the two countries had active exchanges in the military field.
 The Chief of the General Staff of the Azerbaijani Armed Forces, General Nadimykin Sadykov, visited China, and Major General Ding Jingong, deputy director of the Foreign Affairs Office of the Ministry of National Defense of the People's Republic of China, also met with the Minister of Defense of Azerbaijan, General Safar Abiyev.

 In 2011, the two countries signed an international agreement, under which China provided Azerbaijan with RMB 6 million in free military aid; in January 2013, the Azerbaijani Ministry of Defense and the Chinese Ministry of Defense signed an agreement, under which China provided Azerbaijan with another RMB 3 million in military aid.
 In July 2014, the Chinese Language and Culture Center of the Azerbaijan University of Languages organized a seminar on military diplomacy between the two countries to commemorate the establishment of the two countries' armed forces.
 During the seminar, Liu Hong, the military attaché of the Chinese Embassy in Azerbaijan, gave a speech on the military situation of China.
 Azerbaijan and China's military purchase orders also progressed step by step.